arturgorski14/JS-gra-2d/README.md

 # Game: Labirynt 2D
 ## Introduction
-Platform arcade game 2d - The game is about killing appearing endlessly zombies and collecting as many coins as possible.
+It's a platform arcade game 2d.
+The game is about killing appearing endlessly zombies and collecting as many coins as possible.

 ## Technologies
 - Implemented in JavaScript (Vanilla).